Joker Factory?

 If an apartment is already huge, what about a city then?

-I have this concern about some cities or countries: how many cities or regions still serve more as a setting for a film like Joker, than for admired tourists taking photos of the beauty of their sidewalks, plants and design?
+I have this concern about some cities or countries: how many cities or regions still serve as a setting for a film like Joker, rather than for admired tourists taking pictures of the beauty of their sidewalks, plants and design?

 The film reinforces a suspicion that was already very logical for me: